 Signs of heat-related illness in an individual often begin with heat exhaustion, which, if left untreated, might progress to heatstroke.

-- Central nervous system (CNS) function is usually largely preserved, but those experiencing heat exhaustion may experience mild confusion, irritability and poor co-ordination.
+- Central nervous system (CNS) function is usually largely preserved, but those experiencing heat exhaustion may experience mild confusion, irritability, anxiety and poor co-ordination.

 - Heat dissipation is still functioning and temperature is usually <41°C.